ewerybody/i18nxt-parse/README.md

 Welcome!
 This is a little demo project to implement a parser from [the **i18next JSON V4** format](https://www.i18next.com/misc/json-format#i18next-json-v4) to [the **moz-l10n** Python library](https://github.com/mozilla/moz-l10n/tree/main/python#mozl10n).

+## the **i18next** format

+**WIP** - I'd propose to put a section here to line out each of the formats capabilities and how to represent it within the moz-l10n data model

 ## How to prepare

 * get the **project files**